Frequently Asked Questions (FAQs)

 - Shift perceptions of risk and bankability and advances fair underwriting standards

-- Combats monopoly power: Monopoly power drives many corrosive problems in our political, economic, and social systems.
+Combats monopoly power: Monopoly power drives many corrosive problems in our political, economic, and social systems.
 We support efforts to decrease corporate power and create a level playing field for workers, marginalized communities, and small businesses.
 Our approach to addressing monopoly power includes but extends beyond a focus on revitalizing antitrust enforcement and undermining the consumer welfare standard.
-Areas of interest include, but are not limited to, work that:

-- Increases competition in key industries (e.g., energy, agriculture, healthcare, finance, retail, technology, and media/journalism) and dismantles consolidated corporate power
+- Increases competition in key industries (i.e., energy, agriculture, healthcare, and retail ) and dismantles consolidated corporate power

 - Ensures enforcement of regulations that keep corporate power in check